lifeisstillgood/softwaremind/docs/newbook/programmable_company.rst

 Two things make a robot work.
 Perception and funding.

+What is difference between a literate company, and a programmable company?

+* There is a code / English tipping point.
+  Spend anytime in large companies, especially heavily regulated, and you will find there is a *enormous* amount of effort put into *explaining* code changes in English (or Japanese or German etc).

+  At a certain point it is simpler, quicker and easier to read the darn code to find out what it does and is meant to do.

+  "but surely, you need to have a design, to have a set of requirements.
+THese need to be written down in English.".

+  Yeah kind of.
+Its more like "Artistis improession" drawings for buildings.
+  Its a guide sure. but even blueprints are not on the ground reality.
+  Plus I mean have you read some laws - they are horribly drafted.
+Which is why we end up with judges trying to interpret the law to make some sense.

+  Anyhow.
+Trying to change a codebase using ENglish is wrong.
+Trying to change a code base using forward plans is also .. wrong.
+Planning is not how one builds a novel.
+Writing is.
+Wriitng is differnt.

+* There is a direct data flow penetrating the 2(O) layers, top to bottom.

+* Openness.
+This is a *assumption* of mine - see Democratic Bet.
+But, look I have worked in companies large and small, and seen codebases treated many different ways.
+The places where it is *trivial* to grep a codebase find something interesting and reach out to the developer and just ask always seems to have ... more fluidity and movement.
+And thats a really simple problem.

 management as puppeteer vs management as operating system designers too much executive hero actuons is puppeteering and its not aboutnhiring great people for fucks sake